vdesabou/kafka-docker-playground/other/rbac-with-azure-ad/README.md

 I followed https://docs.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-create-instance

-I created a new Resource Group
+I created a new Resource Group `rbac-azure-ad`

 I used *Standard* SKU and domain `mydomain` (Built-in domain name) which gives in the end `mydomain.onmicrosoft.com` The forest should be User